Zobo Syrup, zobo drink

 To drink, simply dilute with water or soda water for a fizzy drink.

-Leave a note in the comment to let us know how much you enjoyed your zobo drink, or any special ingredient you add to your zobo drink.
+Please let me know how much you enjoyed your zobo drink or if you have any special ingredient you add to your zobo drink.

 - Kunnu Aya, Tiger nut milk - The Pretend Chef - […] will also enjoy my Iced tea, Cashew juice, Virgin Pina Colada and Zobo drink.
 You can read 30 amazing…